Aero Commander: History

 The company was acquired by Rockwell-Standard in 1958 and changed its name to Aero Commander Inc. in late 1960.
 The aircraft added fuel injection engines and other modifications to increase performance, resulting in the 1960 introduction of the Twin Commander.
 With the advent of the small gas turbine engine, the 680 T model was released in 1964, followed by the 690 series in 1971, and the JetProp series in 1979.

 The company later incorporated other aircraft types developed at smaller companies and marketed them as components of the Aero Commander line.
 It also developed a business-twinjet, the 1121 Jet Commander.
 The production of this aircraft was delayed with the company finally delivering to its first customer, Timken Roller Bearing Corporation, on January 11, 1965.
 Aero Commander sold the manufacturing rights to Israel Aircraft Industries (IAI), who produced it as the Westwind.

 In February 1981, Rockwell International sold the Aero Commander division to Gulfstream Aerospace.
 The final Twin Commander model 1000, released in the early 1980s, was powered by Dash 10 engines.
 In December 1985, Gulfstream Aerospace was acquired by Chrysler Corp.
 With a new focus on the business jet market, production of the Twin Commander ended in 1986.

 In 1989, the Twin Commander Aircraft subsidiary of Gulfstream was acquired by Precision Aerospace Corporation.
 With this acquisition, the company transformed from an aircraft manufacturer to an OEM parts, service, and support provider.
 In 2003, the company was reincorporated as Twin Commander Aircraft, LLC.
 In 2005, the company was acquired from Precision in a management buyout.

 Aircraft

 Ag Commander was a brand name used by Aero Commander for their line of agricultural aircraft.
 Two unrelated aircraft were marketed under this name: the CallAir A-9, sold as the Ag Commander A-9 and B-9, and the Ayres Thrush (aka the Snow S-2), sold as the Ag Commander S-2.
 Both aircraft were originally the products of smaller manufacturers that Aero Commander had purchased.
-The Ag Commander brand was dropped in 1970 when Rockwell dissolved the Aero Commander division.
+The Ag Commander brand was dropped in 1970, but production continued as the Rockwell S2R Thrush Commander.